AlexandreJunod/SharedHosting_QRR_AJD/Doc/Procédure.md

    **Only follow theses steps if you are installing your OS on VMware Workstation 12**
    - On VMware : File → New virtual machine
    - Virtual Machine Configuration → Custom (advanced)
-   - Hardware compatibility → Workstation
+   - Hardware compatibility → Workstation 12.0
    - Install from → Installer disc image (iso) → **your path to the Debian ISO**
    - Guest Operating System → Linux
    - Version → Debian [last version] 64-bit
       - I've chose → version → Debian 8.x 64-bit
-   - Virtual machine name → SharedHosting_ **NAME**
+   - Virtual machine name → **NAME**
    - Location → **Where you want**
    - Number of processors → 1
    - Memory → 1024 MB